Menopause: Age, Symptoms & Treatments

 1. Irregular Periods

-Changes in menstrual pattern is among the first few changes.
+Changes in the menstrual pattern are among the first few changes.
 Some women may experience a period every 2-3 weeks, while others will not have one for months at a time.
-Using Adira's comfy, yet LeakProof Panties will keep a woman stress-free from unpredictable period surprises.
+Using Adira's comfy, yet Leakproof Panties will keep a woman stress-free from unpredictable period surprises.
 And Period Panties will help her stay stain-free during her periods.
-Read our article on why you need period panties here.

 2. Vaginal Dryness